 What better way to celebrate than with champagne!
 Start your beautiful married life off with an elegant style choice using a champagne diamond as your statement stone.
 The wonderful thing about champagne diamonds is the hardness is not compromised by the colour.
 A more affordable alternative to the traditional white diamond, champagne diamonds come in the same variety of cuts and shapes that white diamonds do, allowing you to create a truly individual ring.
 The warm hues range from a subtle antique off-white, through to a darker cognac.
 For a contrast, pair the stone with white diamond accents to accentuate the warm tones.
 A setting of rose gold helps to create a feminine feel.

 Dazzling, fiery hot and electric.
 Did we just describe your love journey with your partner?
-Pink and red spinel are the perfect stone for an exciting, lively engagement ring.
+Red and pink spinel are the perfect stone for an exciting, lively engagement ring.
 In some cases, the pink tone can be described as almost neon.
 This gem gets its vibrant colour from chromium, the same chemical that gives ruby its red colour.
 One of the most famous examples is the so-called “Black Prince’s ruby”, set into the Imperial State Crown of England and displayed in the Tower of London.
 Thought to be a ruby for centuries, the gem was analyzed in recent years and found to be, in fact, a red spinel.
 Edward, Prince of Wales, the “Black Prince”, received the stone in 1367 as payment for his aid to put down a revolt against the King of Spain.
 “The Black Prince’s Ruby” outlasted them all, surviving fires, attempted theft, and World War II bombing raids.
 With all this history, it seems as though spinel may be a good luck charm.

 The ferocity of this colour allows room for additional statement colours for an even more fun and vibrant look.
 Paired with a black gemstone, such as black spinel, black diamond or onyx, this stone reaches a new level of feminine style.
 Pink spinel suits a setting in any gold colour, with the rose or yellow gold accentuating its warm hues.
 The best quality pink spinels are sourced from Tanzania, Africa.
 Vivid, clear and sparkling red spinels are a wonderful alternative to the often milky and included ruby.
 With a Mohs scale rating of 8, this stone is durable enough to be worn every day.
 Paired with a well considered setting, a spinel ring would be a wonderful piece to be appreciated by generations to come.